-Authentic Polish aged strawberry cordial, with an intense strawberry flavor, brilliant color, and perfect clarity.
+Authentic Polish, aged strawberry cordial, with an intense strawberry flavor, brilliant color, and perfect clarity.
 It is best served chilled, with or as a dessert.
-Mix it with sparkling water and serve it as a light and fruity alcoholic drink.
+Mix it with sparkling water and serve it as a light and fruity cocktail.
 A homemade liqueur also makes an excellent gift for any occasion.

 My strawberry liqueur is made with a combination of vodka, water, and rectified spirit.
-Alternatively, you can use only vodka (40% or 45%).
+Alternatively, you can use only vodka (40% or 45% alcohol).
 In that case, use 1 liter (34 fl oz) of vodka and skip water and spirit.

 Polish Strawberry LiqueurCourse: LiqueursCuisine: PolishDifficulty: Simple

-Authentic Polish aged strawberry cordial, with an intense strawberry flavor, brilliant color, and perfect clarity.
-It is best served chilled, with or as a dessert.
+Authentic Polish strawberry cordial, with an intense strawberry flavor, brilliant color, and perfect clarity.
+It is best served chilled or as a cocktail.

 1 kg / 2.2 lbs fresh strawberries